How Long Does a Camp Lejeune Water Case Take?

 It is important to understand that a Camp Lejeune settlement will not affect your benefits from the U.S. Department of Veterans Affairs (VA).

-Learn how to file a claim and quickly pursue a settlement right now.
+Find out if you can file a claim and pursue a Camp Lejeune settlement right now.

 Steps in the Camp Lejeune Payout Timeline